 - Girl Scout Cookie: There are quite a few ways to make this delicious cookie shot.
 In most of the recipes, you'll find Irish cream with coffee and peppermint liqueurs.

-- Irish Car Bomb: This bomb shot includes a shot glass filled with Irish cream and whiskey that is dropped into a pint glass filled with Guinness.
+- Irish Slammer: This bomb shot includes a shot glass filled with Irish cream and whiskey that is dropped into a pint glass filled with Guinness.
+For years, it was known as the Irish car bomb.

 - Oatmeal Cookie: This shot really does taste like its namesake and it is yummy.
 For this one, you'll mix Irish cream with butterscotch and cinnamon schnapps and toss in a little Jagermeister for extra flavor.